 Let's tread carefully.
-Keep your bodies holy.
+Let's keep our bodies holy.
 But also, let this passage be a source of encouragement, especially when we feel weary and burdened by all our unholiness, by all the requirements of self-righteousness, by all our attempts to please the world around us.